PMEAL/porespy-frontend/src/documentation/README.md

 - `public`
 - `src`

+In the project root directory, there is a `README.md` file.
+This file contains a brief description of the project, and 2 TODO lists.
+The `TODO From Meetings` list contains all the tasks discussed in previous meetings that are meant to be completed.
+The `TODO (Lower priority)` list contains tasks that are of lower priority and have not been discussed in previous meetings, but they may be of interest in the future.

 ## node_modules

 The `node_modules` folder contains all the necessary node modules for the frontend run.
 Notable packages include axios (for making http requests to the backend (the RESTful API)), react-redux (for maintaining globalized state variables), and electron (useful for deployment into a desktop app using electron.js).
 The `node_modules` folder contains all default and installed packages.
-A more concise list of all the installed packages can be found in `package.json` in the `"dependencies"` property.
+A more concise list of all the installed packages can be found in the `package.json` file (found in the project root directory), on the `"dependencies"` property.

-**NOTE:** Please be wary of any changes made tot he `package.json` and `package-lock.json` files, as invalid changes can cause compilation errors for the frontend.
+**NOTE:** Please be wary of any changes made to the `package.json` and `package-lock.json` files found in the project root directory, as invalid changes can cause compilation errors for the frontend.

 ## public